ECM3432/Chalkstone-Council/README.md

 ## Features to be included
 - Secure registration and login (including Google OAuth).
 - Ability to report, edit, and view issues.
-- Staff-only tools for assigning issues, updating status, and categorizing.
+- Staff-only tools for assigning issues, updating status, and categorising.
 - Commenting system for user and staff communication.
 - Analytics dashboard for reporting trends, resolution times, and staff workload.
 - Admin controls for managing user roles and CRUD access.